Solar That Really Works! – sample chapter

 Until recently, weight issues restricted battery capacity, but the much lighter lithium batteries now available substantially ease this.
 This is covered in Chapter 5.

-Most fifth-wheel caravans (i.e. those that have their tow hitch above the tow vehicle’s rear axle/s) have greater payload capacity (Figure 3.1).
+Most fifth-wheel travel trailers (i.e. those that have their tow hitch above the tow vehicle’s rear axle/s) have greater payload capacity (Figure 3.1).
 It is also usually feasible to house some part of the battery bank behind the cab of the towing vehicle, or in that vehicle’s under-floor lockers.

 Converter electrical systems